-My primary research interest is how governments, organizations and residents design and implement technology for civic purposes.
-I’m especially interested in how “civic tech” might reform democratic institutions by changing processes, policies, and communication with residents.
-This work draws on theory from civic participation, distributed expertise, and data infrastructures.
+My primary research topic is how technological projects (often involving mobile media and data) can help reform democratic institutions of government and community.
+Specifically, I look at how the “civic tech” movement improves government processes, policies, and communication with residents.
+Over the last several years I have traced how local governments, organizations and residents design and implement technology for civic purposes.
+For example, I have looked at “innovation teams” operating inside government, and how outside “data intermediaries” interpret the political utility of open data.
+This work has culminated in several peer-reviewed articles for leading journals, and a crowdsourced public-facing book that will be completed in spring 2017.
 I also advocate for a responsive and responsible government through work and volunteering; I am on Long Beach’s Technology and Innovation Commission, and from 2015 to 2016 I was the first Civic Data Fellow for the city of Los Angeles where I worked with the city’s Innovation Delivery Team.
 This area overlaps a bit with hacking/hacker cultures, particularly involving blended online/offline and co-present collaboration (hackerspaces, hackathons).

 I received my BA in computer science and fine art with honors from Brandeis University.
 After graduation I worked as a software developer and project manager, periodically penning articles on technology and music.
 At University of Central Florida I majored in communication and taught in the Digital Media department while moonlighting as reseller of vinyl records.
 My thesis examined habitual use of social network sites among youth groups.
 This work brought me to California, where I was a research assistant to danah boyd and assistant director of the Annenberg Program on Online Communities.
 In 2009 I entered the Ph.D program at the Annenberg School for Communication & Journalism at the University of Southern California, completing in May 2015.
 During this time I worked closely with François Bar on community-led design and Henry Jenkins on civic engagement in his Civic Paths group.
 During this time I was also a member of research groups including Metamorphosis, the Annenberg Innovation lab, and Civic Tech USC.
 In my spare time I work on my garden, spend time with my daughter, and explore Los Angeles’ diverse communities.